cesjavi/ResguardoApp2/README.md

 2.  **Open the `ResguardoApp.sln` file** in Visual Studio (or open the `ResguardoApp` folder).
 3.  **Set the startup project** to `ResguardoApp`.
 4.  **Press `F5`** to build and run the application in debug mode, or use the "Build" menu to create a release version.

+### Manual Backup Execution

+-   **Run on Service Start**: Edit `config.json` and set `forceBackupOnStart` to `true`.
+The service will execute a backup immediately after loading the configuration.
+-   **Run On Demand**: Use the `ForceBackup` method exposed by the service to perform a backup at any time without waiting for the scheduled time.

 **Important Note**: This is a Windows Forms application and can only be compiled and run on a Windows operating system.